codemod-com/docs/docs/codemod-registry/importing-codemods.md

 ---
 title: Importing Codemods
-description: Learn how to import codemods into Codemod.com's Codemod Registry.
+description: Learn how to import codemods into the Codemod Registry.
 ---

 <head>